MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 * Select the **Shielded Plug** node
 * You shall see that the **Database definition** field is pointing to the [database-definition.xml](/ProducerConsumerUsingShieldedPlug/src/main/resources/database-definition.xml) file

-Details of the shielded plug configuration file fields are described in the [/ProducerConsumerData/README.md](/ProducerConsumerData/README.md) file

 # Testing